GOFIRST-Robotics/NorthStar_Taproot_Edu/docs/tutorials/2_agitator_control.md

 Like in the previous tutorial, you will find comments of the form `// STEP <n>
 (Agitator Control)` to guide you through completing the tutorial.

+## Getting Started

+It is recommended that you branch off of your git branch you created for the tank drive tutorial when working on agitator control.
+By branching off of the branch you already created, when you finish agitator control, you will have software for a functional chassis and agitator subsystem all in the same place.
+At the end of all the tutorials, if you continue to follow this pattern, you will have all the software for a standard robot.

 ## `EduPid`

 ### What is a PID controller?